 September 2014, the festival On-Site, organized by the Artist Village and curated by Alf Chang, invited me back in Treasure Hill, and proposed me to work with the “villagers” of Treasure Hill.
 Since my first coming, I had asked myself a number of questions about these little houses which constitute such a specific semi-urban neighborhood.
 My questions were asked this time to the people living there, and their answers were edited into a sparse collections of words, fragments of descriptions and stories, expressing their relation to the constructed habitat, to DIY architecture and to the area, mixed with my field recordings done in the surroundings.
 The work is presented as an exhibition in collaboration with Chen Po-I 陳伯義, artist from Tainan, who propose a visual environment based on the principle of Camera Obscura (photo of the cover by the artist).

 Sound artist and field recordist based in Taiwan.
 Sound designer/mixer for film.
 Audio documentary maker and electroacoustic

-music composer.
-Works inspired by ethnography, amphibian conservation and marine biology.
-Collaborates with communities and individuals in Hakka villages and Austronesian territories....more
+Works inspired by ethnography, amphibian conservation, stories from the forests & mountains and marine biology.
+Collaborates with communities and individuals in Hakka villages and Indigenous territories....more